timthedev07/CS50-ai/lecture3/material/notebook/notebook.md

     current_state = problem.initial_state
     repeat:
         neighbor = current_state.highestValuedNeibour
-        if neighbor is not the better than current: return current_state
+        if neighbor is not the better than current:
+            # meaning if there's not better neighbors
+            return current_state
         current_state = neighbor
 ```